Ross: [still shouting] There was just an explosion! My hearing would be impaired!

 - Also lampshaded in a later episode, where the Agents are driving around decked out with MP5 submachine guns in anticipation of a major shootout.
 Hotch tells Rossi "Try not to shoot that inside the car", to which Rossi remarks "You mean, try not to deafen you?"
 "Exactly."
 A few minutes and one ATV-riding, heavy machinegun-equipped unsub later, Morgan and Prentiss show up in an SUV and Morgan shoots the unsub right through his own SUV's window.
 Prentiss lambasts him for blowing away her eardrums.

 - Averted in Early Edition.
-The plot of one of the episodes is that Gary can't hear things because he was too close of an explosion.
+The plot of one of the episodes is that Gary can't hear things because he was too close to an explosion.

 - Averted in an episode of Walker, Texas Ranger, where one of his sidekicks loses his hearing after being near an explosion (What?
 Did you think such a thing would happen to Chuck Norris himself?).
 He eventually undergoes an operation that restores his hearing, but not before spending time at a school for deaf children.

-- Played with in Friends when Ross and Phoebe are rehearsing scenes with Joey for a James Bond type movie.
+- Played with in Friends when Ross and Phoebe are rehearsing scenes with Joey for a detective show.
 A big bang goes off, and the following exchange occurs: